Teen Titans Go! To the Movies: Release

 The film was released in theaters in the United States on July 27, 2018, by Warner Bros.
 Pictures and became generally available on November 23, 2018, followed by a United Kingdom bow a week later.
 It was released in Australian theaters on September 13, 2018.
 An early screening was held on June 22 at Vidcon 2018, for both badge members and YouTubers.
 The film was also shown at San Diego Comic-Con on July 20, 2018.
 The film had its worldwide premiere as the opening film of the TCL Chinese Theatre special screening event.
 DC Comics announced that Teen Titans Go!
 To the Movies held a watch event on November 22, 2018 and released Teen Titans Go!
 To the Movies for general availability on the next day.
 The film's theatrical release was preceded by #TheLateBatsby, a short film based on Lauren Faust's forthcoming DC Super Hero Girls television series.
 Teen Titans Go!
 To the Movies was generally available for download from MSDN and Technet on November 7 and for retail purchase from November 23, 2018.
 The film was set to make its network television premiere on TBS on September 12, 2020, but was removed from the schedule and replaced by an airing of Sherlock Gnomes for unknown reasons.
 The film made its official network television premiere on Cartoon Network on November 25, 2020.

 Home media

 Teen Titans Go!
-To the Movies was released on digital copy on October 9, 2018, and was released on DVD and Blu-ray on October 30, 2018.
+To the Movies was released on digital copy on October 9, 2018, and on DVD and Blu-ray on October 30, 2018.